City of Lewisville

 April 2025 - May 2025

-Timeline item 2 - incomplete
+Timeline item 2 - active

 During this phase, the team will identify the BIG ISSUES currently being experienced by and impacting residents through a series of online and in-person engagement events, including neighborhood-level outreach efforts.

-May 2025 - August 2025
+June 2025 - August 2025

 Timeline item 3 - incomplete